serverlessworkflow/specification/specification.md

 ForEach states can be used to execute [actions](#Action-Definition) for each element of a data set.

 Each iteration of the ForEach state is by default executed in parallel by default.
-Executing iterations sequentially is also possible by setting the value of the `mode` property to `sequential`.
+However, executing iterations sequentially is also possible by setting the value of the `mode` property to `sequential`.

 The `mode` property defines if iterations should be done sequentially or in parallel.
 By default